thevalleyy-NetWork/thevalleyy-Bot/README.md

     ├───mcstats.json
     └───stats.json
 ```
-Some of these folders are smart enough to regenerate when deleted.
+Some of these files are smart enough to regenerate when deleted.
 Some not.